-We had the privilege of being in an enviable place for over a decade, looking after, the marketing and advertising for some of the most prestigious brands in the country.
-Some of the world best creatives walked through the doors of clients: Liberty, Next, The White Company and a host of others.
-Highly professional marketing companies each vied in gladiatorial competition to ply their trade, determined to out-perform, and best their peers.
-Some of these people went onto become stars and demi-gods of their respective disciplines, be they directors, art directors, graphics designers and top commercial talent too.
+We had the privilege of being in an enviable place for over a decade, looking after, the marketing and advertising for some extremely prestigious companies.
+Some of the world’s best creatives walked through the doors of clients: Liberty, Next, The White Company and a host of others.
+Highly professional marketing companies each vied to ply their trade, determined to out-perform, and best their peers.
+Some of these people went onto become stars of their respective disciplines, be they directors, art directors, graphics designers and top commercial talent too.

-Every design of email was devised, mused over and deliberated on in the most finite minuscule ways possible, down the the devastating impact of off centring an image to secure psychological advantage of an otherwise lost application of brain function.
-The rank and file graduates of today aspire to emulate these people, many of whom have become household names, top of the empires over which they now reign.
+The stylesheet design of each email was carefully thought through over the years, with considerable time spent considering the most finite issues to achieve the greatest response.
+This even included such issues as the impact of off centring an image to secure psychological advantage of an otherwise lost application of brain function.
+The rank and file graduates of today aspire to emulate these people, many of whom have become household names, like BBH, JWT, Saatchis’ McCann, Grey etc top of the empires over which they reign.
 Their time was not wasted; often the sales, as a direct result of their efforts, were phenomenal for respective clients.
-We are talking billions of pounds in sales.
+We are talking billions of pounds of revenue.

 Our company perhaps has an unfair advantage,being in the right place at the right time.
 It has been able to use millions of pounds worth of work and effort by people, at the top of their profession, for one purpose.
 There was one design that out-performed all rivals for its ability to deliver the greatest possible return.
 Whenever it was used, in whatever guise, it won, nothing came close.
 Indeed it’s next nearest rival only performed half as well, if it was lucky, over ten years of testing.